lazygyu/nmap_touch/README.md

 ## What is this?

-This script will treat a touch event (aka tap) like a click event with Naver map javascript APIs.
+This script will treat a touch event (aka tap) likes a click event with Naver map javascript APIs.

 ## Usage:
 ```html